Frostswing/CoupleTasks/documentation/ARCHITECTURE.md

 - Auto-add to inventory on purchase
 - Mark items as purchased
 - Archive completed shopping trips
+- **Smart Suggestions:** When adding items, suggests archived items that start with the same letter
+- **Archive System:** Purchased items are archived (not deleted) so they can be suggested but don't appear in active shopping list

 ### 3. **Inventory Management**
 **Components:** AddInventoryItemDialog